MicrosoftDocs/architecture-center/docs/example-scenario/ai/data-scrambling-for-sap-using-delphix-and-azure-data-factory-content.md

 ## What is Delphix Continuous Compliance (Delphix CC)?

 [Delphix Continuous Compliance (Delphix CC)](https://www.delphix.com/platform/continuous-compliance) identifies sensitive information and automates data masking/scrambling.
-It offers a fast, automated, API-driven way to provide secure data where it is needed in organizations.
+It offers a fast, automated, API-driven way to provide secure data where it's needed in organizations.

 ## How do Delphix CC and Azure Data Factory Solve Automating Compliant Data?

 The movement of secure data is a challenge for all organizations.
 Delphix makes achieving consistent data compliance easy while Azure Data Factory enables connecting and moving data seamlessly.
 Together Delphix CC and Azure Data Factory are combining industry-leading compliance and automation offerings to make the delivery of on-demand, compliant data easy for everyone.

-By leveraging the data source connectors offered by Azure Data Factory, we have created an ETL pipeline that allows an end user to automate the following steps:
+By using the data source connectors offered by Azure Data Factory, we've created an ETL pipeline that allows an end user to automate the following steps:

 1. Read data from the system of record (SAP HANA) and write it to CSV files on Azure Storage.
 1. Execute a Delphix masking job against the files to replace sensitive data elements with similar but fictitious values.